When & What Is My Child’s First “Regular” Dental Visit?

 The first “regular” dental visit should be when the first baby tooth comes in, or no later than your child’s first birthday.
 This is recommended by the American Academy of Pediatrics (AAP) and the American Academy of Pediatric Dentistry (AAPD).

 We will gently examine your child’s teeth and gums.
-For children under 3 years old, this is often done in mom’s lap!
+For children under 3 years old, this is often done in mom or dad’s lap!
 We may talk to you about how brushing goes at home, what foods and drinks your child enjoys, and we may check that your child is receiving adequate fluoride at home.

 We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
 Depending on your child’s age and what the dentist sees, X-rays may be taken to reveal decay and check on the progress of your child’s permanent teeth under the gums.
 Most important of all, we will review with you how to clean and care for your child’s teeth.